zenaro147/NeoGB-Printer/README.md

 Once you finish to print all your images, hold the button (see below) for a few seconds and all your images will be converted to BMP

 This project is very similar to a popular solution available to buy.
-But this project is open source and have compatibility with all 107 games available with support for the Original Gameboy Printer.
+But this project is open source and have compatibility with all official released games available with support for the Original Gameboy Printer.

 ## Software Setup
 First of all, rename the `config.h.txt` to just `config.h` to import the pinout settings